 The Spaceape – Xorcism EP

 After the excellent video for On The Run hit the net at the end of last month I’ve really been looking forward to what The Spaceape had up his sleeve.
-Xorcism is that; seven short tracks showcasing his unique voice and lyrical abilities in full flow.
+Xorcism is the contents of that sleeve – seven short tracks showcasing his unique voice and lyrical abilities in full flow.

 Kode9’s first album, recorded with The Spaceape was many’s introduction to the captivating voice and sublow sound of the emerging leftfield strains of London’s dark and soon to be world conquering juggernaut: dubstep.
 Though it’s worth mentioning Goodman and indeed Hyperdub has always strived to exist separate to all things named dubstep.